Basic Quantum Algorithms: Two-qubit quantum gates

 Only $D$ can create or destroy entanglement.
 Operators $A$, $B$, and $C$ neither create nor destroy entanglement.
 The proof that $A$ cannot create or destroy entanglement is as follows.
 Suppose that the input state is $\ket{\psi_1}\otimes \ket{\psi_2}$ (unentangled).
 The action of $A$ outputs $(A\ket{\psi_1})\otimes \ket{\psi_2}$, which is unentangled.
 Now suppose that the input is an entangled state $\ket{\psi}$.
 The action of $A$ outputs $(A\otimes I)\ket{\psi}$.
 If this state is unentangled, that is, there exist $\ket{\psi_1}$ and $\ket{\psi_2}$ such that $(A\otimes I)\ket{\psi}=\ket{\psi_1}\otimes \ket{\psi_2}$, we reach a contradiction because the last equation is equivalent to $\ket{\psi}=(A^\dagger\ket{\psi_1})\otimes \ket{\psi_2}$.

 CNOT is so important that we describe a variant that is CNOT activated by 0.
 It is defined by

 and is represented by the circuit

-Note that the control qubit is denoted by the empty circle indicating that the CNOT's control is not activated if the state of the control qubit is $\ket{1}$.
+Note that the control qubit is denoted by the empty circle indicating that the CNOT's control is inactive if the state of the control qubit is $\ket{1}$.
 This gate is obtained from the usual CNOT by multiplying $(X\otimes I_2)$ on both sides, as shown in the following circuit equivalence:

 This gate is represented by a block matrix of the form

 An alternative way to obtain the matrix representation is by listing sequentially the output of each vector of the computational basis

 Then convert each output into the vector notation and join them side by side to form a matrix: